 What you’ll need:

-Bring your passport or travel document with your vignette sticker in when you collect your BRP.
+Bring your passport with your vignette sticker inside and the letter when you collect your BRP.

 You’ll get your vignette sticker when your visa application is approved.
 You have permission to come to the UK within 30 days of getting it.